Energy minister

-An energy minister is a position in many governments responsible for energy production and regulation, developing governmental energy policy, scientific research, and natural resources conservation.
+An energy minister is a position in many governments responsible for energy production and regulation, developing governmental energy policy, scientific research, nuclear weapons, and natural resources conservation.
 In some countries, environmental responsibilities are given to a separate environment minister.

+In some countries, the minister is part of the cabinet and/or has diplomatic functions in addition to their respective portfolio.